CroatianMeteorNetwork/cmn_binviewer/README.md

 To make a Windows exe:
 - cx_Freeze-4.3.2.win32-py2.7 or later

-Build scripts are provided: setup.py and COMPILE_from_setup.bat (Windows only) Making GIFs won't work on any other OS than Windows, as the software relies on gifsicle.exe to compress GIF animations.
+Build scripts are provided: setup.py and COMPILE_from_setup.bat (Windows only).
+Making GIFs won't work on any other OS than Windows, as the software relies on gifsicle.exe to compress GIF animations.

 Copyright (c) 2014-2015, Denis Vida
 * Reading FF*.bin files: based on Matlab scripts by Peter S. Gural